Breadcrumb

 Learning outcomes: After completing the course the student is able to

-- understand the issues and significance of chosen current themes in police research and relate them to their own field or background.
+• understand the issues and significance of chosen current themes in policing.

-Subject matter: Lecture series on chosen topics, presented by Police University College researchers
+Subject matter: Lecture series on chosen topics, presented by Police University College teachers and researchers

 Required work: Learning assignments and final project